 Those in the public eye are in the unique position of being able to highlight a range of causes and topics.
 When it comes to mental health, research shows that by speaking out, they may help many people.

 Lots of well-known faces have documented their mental health struggles, sharing their experiences and casting light on a topic that remains hushed in many sections of society.

 Research shows that accounts from prominent public figures do have the potential to make the difference.

-A recent Populus survey conducted on behalf of Mind, one of the leading mental health charities in England and Wales, found that many people benefit from hearing about high-profile figures’ experiences when it comes to mental health.
+Populus research conducted on behalf of mental health charity Mind, finds that many people can benefit from hearing about high-profile figures’ experiences when it comes to mental health.

 A quarter of respondents (24%) agreed that hearing accounts about mental health from people in the public eye helped them to feel less alone.

 One in five (21%) said they had started a conversation about mental health inspired by celebrity stories in the news.